Skip to main content

 FAQ

 Every KPI is a metric, but not every metric is a KPI.
-A metric is any measured data point — page views, support tickets opened, emails sent.
-A KPI is a metric that's been elevated because it's directly linked to a strategic goal.
-The distinction matters when deciding what gets featured on an executive dashboard versus a team-level operational report.
+A metric is any measured data point — page views, tickets opened, emails sent.
+A KPI is a metric tied directly to a strategic goal, which is why it earns a spot on an executive dashboard rather than a team-level ops report.

-Can I use generated KPI names directly in a real dashboard?
+Can I use these generated KPI names directly in a real dashboard?

-Yes, with one step added: validate that each generated name maps to data you can actually collect.
-A name like 'Customer Lifetime Value' is useless if you don't yet have the purchase history data to calculate it.
-Use the generated list to identify the right metric names, then confirm each one has a reliable data source before adding it to a live dashboard.
+Yes, with one check: confirm each name maps to data you can actually collect.
+'Customer Lifetime Value' is the right name for the metric, but it's only useful if you have purchase history data to calculate it.
+Use the generated names to nail the terminology, then verify the data source before going live.